Snaacky/thewiki/docs/advanced/naming.md

 ![#eed49f](https://placehold.co/14x14/eed49f/eed49f.png) Episode title [!badge variant="success" text="Optional"]
 :   The title of the episode. *We recommend using names found in databases such as [TheTVDB](https://www.thetvdb.com) (TV series) and [The Movie Database (TMDB)](https://www.themoviedb.org/?language=en-US) (movies)*

-    !!!info
+    !!!warning
-    This should generally be skipped for long file names.
+    This should generally be skipped to avoid creating file paths larger than 256 characters, which may cause problems with various programs.
     !!!

 ![#a6da95](https://placehold.co/14x14/a6da95/a6da95.png) Version number [!badge variant="warning" text="Conditional"]